 Section 1: Guaranteed Wage Increase in Lieu of Step System

-Fiscal Year 2025: On July 15, 2025, all CPPW-represented members will receive a guaranteed wage increase (separate from any COLA adjustment) of fourpercent ( 4% for July 1, 2025-June 30, 2026, unless they are already at the top of the salary range.
+Fiscal Year 2025: On July 15, 2025, all CPPW-represented members will receive a guaranteed wage increase (separate from any COLA adjustment) of two percent (2%) for July 1, 2025-June 30, 2026, unless they are already at the top of the salary range.
 No employee will be paid above the top of the salary range as a result of the increase provided for in this Section.

 Section 2: Promotion